antonioribeiro/firewall/readme.md

 ## Purpose

-This a "soft-firewall" package, not made to replace real firewalls, its purpose is to help people prevent unauthorized access to routes **by IP address**.
+This a "soft-firewall" package.
+Its purpose is to help people prevent unauthorized access to routes **by IP address**.
 It is able to watch fro IPs, countries and hosts (dynamic ip), and redirect non-authorized users to, for instance, a "Coming Soon" page, while letting whitelisted IPs to see the page.
 It is now also able to detect and block attacks from single IPs or whole countries.

+This package can prevent some headaches and help you block some access to your apps, but cannot replace firewalls and appliances, for attacks at the network level, you'll still need a real firewall.

 ## Features